MohamedAhmed12/Woocommerce-Theme/README.md

 Hello
-Welocme to our my woocommerce theme, I hope that you enjoy it.
+Welocme to our my woocommerce theme, It's been created as a TwentySeventeen Child Theme, I hope that you enjoy it.

 Requirments: